 The secret to not getting a UTI infection is to always make sure that the vagina is properly lubricated and fully aroused and engorged.
 The more the vulva is aroused the puffer it gets adding “cushion to the pushing!”
-That cushion protects the sensitive urethra from getting inflamed and narrowing the urethral passage for bacterial to get into it in the first place.
+That cushion protects the sensitive urethra from getting inflamed and narrowing the urethral passage for bacterial to get in, in the first place.
 As most doctors will say, drink lots of water and always urinate after sex.
 Great advice but the fact is "if the urethra was protected in the first place then most likely the bacteria would not have had a chance to get in or irritate the sensitive tissue", that is the true prevention of a UTI!

 One way to get aroused is to feel desire and that starts in the mind.
 Having a partner that you are attracted too and enjoy having foreplay before penetration, can keep you from getting an infection!
-If your partner is not getting you aroused then you are responsible for teaching him how to do it, or do it yourself!
+If your partner is not getting you aroused then you are responsible for teaching your partner how to do it, or do it yourself!

 Literately taking matters into your own hands by masturbating and learning how your vulva works, then you can show your partner!
-Lastly, and most important never have intercourse before your body is ready to have it, because that is a recipe for pain and infection that no woman deserves to have!
+Lastly, and most important never have intercourse before your body is ready to have it, because that is a recipe for pain and infection that no woman wants to have!

-For more information or help contact Dawn Michael
+For more information or help contact Dawn Michael PhD